Essentialism

 Essentialism is the view that objects have a set of attributes that are necessary to their identity.
-In early Western thought, Plato's idealism held that all things have such an "essence"—an "idea" or "form".
+In early Western thought, Platonic idealism held that all things have such an "essence"—an "idea" or "form".
 In Categories, Aristotle similarly proposed that all objects have a substance that, as George Lakoff put it, "make the thing what it is, and without which it would be not that kind of thing".
-The contrary view—non-essentialism—denies the need to posit such an "essence'".
+The contrary view—non-essentialism—denies the need to posit such an "essence".
 Essentialism has been controversial from its beginning.
-Plato, in the Parmenides dialogue, depicts Socrates questioning the notion, suggesting that if we accept the idea that every beautiful thing or just action partakes of an essence to be beautiful or just, we must also accept the "existence of separate essences for hair, mud, and dirt".
-In biology and other natural sciences, essentialism provided the rationale for taxonomy at least until the time of Charles Darwin; the role and importance of essentialism in biology is still a matter of debate.
+In the Parmenides dialogue, Plato depicts Socrates questioning the notion, suggesting that if we accept the idea that every beautiful thing or just action partakes of an essence to be beautiful or just, we must also accept the "existence of separate essences for hair, mud, and dirt".